Find Affordable College Courses

 Philadelphia, PA

 The excellent programs at University of Pennsylvania helped the school earn the #2 place on this year’s ranking of the best philosophy and religious studies schools in the Middle Atlantic Region .
-Located in the large city of Philadelphia, UPenn is a private not-for-profit college with a very large student population.
+Located in the large city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.

 Full Philosophy & Religious Studies at University of Pennsylvania Report